The World's 17 Most Incredible Black-Sand Beaches

 Black Sand Beach

-This creatively named pebble beach in Maui's Waianapanapa State Park -- formed when lava hit the ocean and shattered -- didn’t make our list of America’s best beaches for nothing.
-Oh, no. Dotted with freshwater caves, lava formations, and ancient burial grounds/temples, this spectacular quarter-mile stretch is worthy of the accolades.
+This aptly named pebble beach in Maui's Waianapanapa State Park—formed when lava hit the ocean and shattered—is just one fragment of Maui's natural splendor.
+That being said, this spectacular quarter-mile stretch—dotted with freshwater caves, lava formations, and ancient burial grounds/temples—is worthy of all the accolades.

 Lovina Beach, Bali